Ztein/docsharvester/Project docs/architecture_plan.md

 - **UV package manager** for dependency management
 - **Key Libraries**:
   - BeautifulSoup4 for HTML parsing
-  - Requests or httpx for HTTP requests
+  - httpx for HTTP requests
-  - Markdown or html2text for HTML to Markdown conversion
+  - Markdown for HTML to Markdown conversion
   - PyYAML for configuration
+  - structlog for logging

 ## Project Structure